 Yang-Ah Ham was born in 1968 in Seoul, Korea.
 After studies in Seoul, she moved to New York, where she received an M.A. from New York University in 1997.
 In her videos, she creates, with different materials such as videos and photos, fictions that metaphorically narrate and depict a certain aspect and face of our society.
 Themes like passing time and cycles are central subjects for her movies and her investigations.
 The boundaries between fiction and truth are blurred to construct a distance to reality that speaks or points out to difficult subject, even taboo.
-Ham has also begun focusing on the human’s nightly dreaming, as another natural cycle of the nature.
-Her video function like a mirror in which we can observe our society, the work parodies contemporary life like a theater of the absurd.
-Her video work has been included in exhibitions throughout Korea and abroad, including National Museum of Contemporary Art, Seoul (2011), Gwangju Biennale (2010), Busan Biennale (2006), and the Asian American Art Center, New York.
+Ham has also begun focusing on the human’s nightly dreaming, as another natural cycle of nature.
+Her video functions like a mirror in which we can observe our society, the work parodies contemporary life like a theater of the absurd.
+Her video work has been included in exhibitions throughout Korea and abroad, including the National Museum of Contemporary Art, Seoul (2011), Gwangju Biennale (2010), Busan Biennale (2006), and the Asian American Art Center, New York.
 In 2013 Ham was nominated for Artist of the year by the National Museum of Modern and Contemporary Art (Seoul).

 Utopian Days – Freedom was an exhibition at the Total Museum of Contemporary Art, Seoul, one of South Korea’s leading art museums, and later was shown at the Nowon Culture and Arts Center, Seoul, South Korea.